w3c/wai-curricula/content/designer/images-and-graphics.md

 * apply appropriate contrast ratio for complex images
 * evaluate the potential overuse of complex images
-* select other ways to present the information contained in complex images, for example using tables, simpler images, and plain text
+* select alternative ways to present the information contained in complex images, for example using tables, simpler images, and plain text
 * determine if and how complex images are operated using input devices, including mouse, keyboard, touch, and voice
 * define the placement and spacing for alternatives to complex images
 * specify clear and consistent identification methods for image descriptions, including appropriate headings and expandable and collapsible components